Environmental management systems offer a framework for managing significant environmental aspects and impacts.

 Components of an environmental management system

 1.Environmental review – this gives a broad view of the environmental performance of your organisation.
-This is recommended but is not needed to satisfy the standard (and as such is not included in the picture above).
+This is recommended but is not needed to satisfy the ISO 14001 standard (and as such is not included in the outline of the standard above).
 This review is only carried out once.

 3.A plan should be formulated by the organisation stating how it will reach the aims stated in the environmental policy.
 The plan should be broken down into a number of elements: